DanielWeber-Sec/grc-security-portfolio/README.md

 ## Approach

-This portfolio follows a **practical and business-oriented approach to security**:
+This portfolio follows a pragmatic approach to security:

-- Security is treated as a **risk management discipline**, not just a technical domain
+- Security is treated as part of **risk management and business continuity**
-- Decisions are driven by **business impact and operational reality**
-- Controls are selected based on **effectiveness and feasibility**, not checkbox compliance
+- Controls are selected based on **effectiveness and operational feasibility**
+- Documentation aims to be **usable, not just compliant**
-- The focus is on **building structures that would work in a real organization**
+- The focus lies on building **structures that could realistically be implemented in an organization**

+Rather than aiming for completeness on paper, the emphasis is on **coherence, prioritization, and practical applicability**.

 ---

 ## Goal

-Demonstrate practical, business-aligned security capabilities for roles in:
+The goal of this portfolio is to demonstrate the ability to:

+- structure an ISMS from a realistic scenario
+- assess and prioritize risks in a business context
+- derive appropriate controls and policies
+- translate security requirements into clear, usable documentation

+This reflects the requirements of roles in:

 - Information Security Governance (GRC)
 - ISMS Implementation & Management
 - Risk & Compliance

-The intention is to show not only theoretical knowledge, but the ability to **translate security requirements into structured, actionable solutions**.
+The focus is on **practical applicability and structured thinking**, not theoretical completeness.